Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Experiments

 \subsection{Ablation Study}

-\paragraph{Performance under Different Guidance Scales.} We conduct experiments to compare \ours with CFG across various guidance scales, focusing on aesthetic and CLIP scores.
-As shown in Figure~\ref{fig:ablation_scale}, \ours consistently outperforms CFG across a wide range of scales.
-Unlike CFG, which requires extensive parameter tuning, \ours exhibits stability and achieves high performance with minimal sensitivity to guidance scales.
-Notably, in most cases, \ours even surpasses the best performance achieved by CFG, demonstrating its robustness.
+\paragraph{Performance across Different Guidance Scales.} We conduct experiments to compare \ours with CFG across various guidance scales, focusing on aesthetic scores.
+As shown in Figure~\ref{fig:ablation_scale} (a), \ours consistently outperforms CFG across a wide range of scales.
+Unlike CFG, which shows significant performance variance depending on the scale, our method exhibits stability and achieves high performance with minimal sensitivity to guidance scales.
+Notably, in most cases, our method even surpasses the best performance achieved by CFG, demonstrating its robustness.